puppetlabs/puppet-docs/source/pe/2.0/console_live_resources.markdown

 Finding Resources
 -----

-When you select a type for the first time in a session, it won't automatically contain any resources:

-![An empty list of user resources][live_resources_none]

 To find a resource to work with, you must first select a resource type.
 Then, either search for your resource by name or load all resources of the type and browse them.

+When you select a type for the first time in a session, it won't automatically display any resources:

+![An empty list of user resources][live_resources_none]

-Searching and browsing only scan the current selection of nodes.
+Searching and browsing only use the current selection of nodes.

 ### Browsing a Type